-You invested time, money, and other resources into setting up a website for your business.
+You invested time, money, and other resources to set up a website for your business.

 It looks great and you’re excited about having a place for people to learn more about your business.